Bourne and Sleaford Railway: Origin

 In the 1860s the Great Eastern Railway was pressing for powers to build northwards from March, to increase its share of the lucrative transport of Yorkshire and Nottinghamshire coal to the south.
-In the 1864 session of Parliament the Great Northern Railway presented a Bill for a line between Sleaford and Bourn (later spelt Bourne); this was a spoiler to keep the GER out of the area; it was thrown out by Parliament in that session.
+In the 1864 session of Parliament the Great Northern Railway presented a bill for a line between Sleaford and Bourn (later spelt Bourne); this was a spoiler to keep the GER out of the area; it was thrown out by Parliament in that session.

-It was submitted again in the next Session, and this time was authorised by an Act of 29 June 1865, with powers to raise £190,000 in share capital.
+It was submitted again in the next Session, and this time was authorised by Great Northern Railway (Sleaford to Bourn) Act 1865 (28 & 29 Vict. c. clxxxii) of 29 June 1865, with powers to raise £190,000 in share capital.

-Construction -- eventually
+Construction – eventually

 The GNR evidently had second thoughts about the line, for they sought power to abandon the powers in 1868.
 This was refused by the Board of Trade who required completion by June 1871.

 Firbank's tender of £29,363 for construction of the line was accepted on 2 August 1870.
-An Act of 24 July 1871 permitted a slight deviation at Bourn to allow the line to terminate by a junction with the Bourn and Lynn Joint Railway.
+The Great Northern Railway Act 1871 (34 & 35 Vict. c. clxii) of 24 July 1871 permitted a slight deviation at Bourn to allow the line to terminate by a junction with the Bourn and Lynn Joint Railway.
 The railway was built as cheaply as possible.
 Except for a passing place at Billingborough, it was single track.
 Commencing by a junction at Sleaford the line ran for 17 miles 12 chains to Bourn junction (later Bourne East junction).

 The GNR paid the Midland and Eastern, the actual owners of the Bourn and Lynn section, £25 per annum for use of 143 yards of its line.
 There was a viaduct with six openings of 22ft 6in.
 Stations were built by S & W Pattinson for £4,781.
 Goods and passenger facilities were, north to south, at Burton (goods siding only); Scredington for Aswarby, Billingborough & Horbling for Folkingham, Rippingale, Hacconby (goods siding only: where the board turned down petitions for a station); and Morton.
-Before sanctioning passenger use, the Board of Trade Inspecting Officer required that turntables be installed at Bourn and Sleaford by 1 May 1872, and waiting sheds provided on the platforms at Bourn, Billingborough and Sleaford.
+Before sanctioning passenger use, the Board of Trade inspecting officer required that turntables be installed at Bourn and Sleaford by 1 May 1872, and waiting sheds provided on the platforms at Bourn, Billingborough and Sleaford.
 The total cost was £107,020.
 Billingborough was the only station with two platforms.